 Award Travel | Category 1, 2, & 3 Hotel Maps: Hilton, Radisson, Marriott/SPG, Hyatt

-We couldn't find a 2018 map of hotels broken down by their categories for award travel and point redemption, so we made our own!
+We couldn't find 2018 maps of hotels broken down by their categories for award travel and point redemption, so we made our own!
 Look no further for a map of Hilton, Hyatt, Radisson, and SPG/Marriott category one, two, and three hotels.

 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

-Propose the idea of traveling full time and one of the first concerns to arise is, “how can you afford that?!”, and reasonably so.
-If you consider the average American's international vacation for 12 nights totals $3,251 then you might be shocked to learn that we traveled 12 months across Europe (23 countries and 60 cities) and spent only $16,000 for two people!
+Propose the idea of traveling full time and one of the first concerns to arise is, “how can you possibly afford to do that?!”, and understandably so.
+If you consider the average American's international vacation for 12 nights totals $3,251 then you might be shocked to learn our cost of traveling for 365 nights...

-In our continued pursuit of FIRE and long-term travel, to reduce travel costs we take advantage of award travel with mile/points and house sitting!
+In our continued pursuit of Financially Independent, Retire Early (FIRE) and long-term travel, to reduce travel costs we take advantage of award travel with miles/points and house sitting!

 Award Travel and Budget Transportation